|Ira Deveson||James Ferguson||Jillian Hammond|

 Single cell, single molecule sequencing

 Single cell sequencing offers unprecedented resolution of gene activity throughout normal tissues and tumours.
 However, most single cell methodologies are limited by only being able to sequence the extremity of genes, thus lacking information about the upstream sequence.
 We are developing and applying new software for the analysis of long-read sequencing data from single cells, which can elucidate the entire sequence of individual gene transcripts instead of a small fragment.
 The higher sequence error rate of nanopore sequencing (compared to short read data), hinders the effective identification of cell barcodes (i.e., molecular tags) in single cell data.
 Barcodes are required to separate sequence data into the individual cells they originate from.
 Therefore, much information is lost using classical sequence-based approaches.
-By developing algorithms to analyze the raw signal instead of the processed sequence data, we can deconvolute single-cell barcodes with greater accuracy, enabling unparalleled views of the molecular inhabitants of individual cells.
+By developing algorithms to analyse the raw signal instead of the processed sequence data, we can deconvolute single-cell barcodes with greater accuracy, enabling unparalleled views of the molecular inhabitants of individual cells.

-Dr Tim Mercer, Transcriptome Research
+A/Prof Tim Mercer, Transcriptome Research

 Prof David Thomas, Genomic Cancer Medicine